duthied/Free-Friendika/doc/Groups-and-Privacy.md

 If you look carefully when visiting a group from your Network page, the lock icon under the status update box has an exclamation mark next to it.
 This is meant to draw attention to that lock.
 Click the lock.
 You will see that since you are only viewing a certain group of people, your status updates while on that screen default to only being seen by that same group of people.
 This is how you keep your future employers from seeing what you write to your drinking buddies.
 You can over-ride this setting, but this makes it easy to separate your conversations into different friend circles.

+**Default Post Privacy**

+By default, Friendica assumes that you want all of your posts to be private.
+Therefore, when you sign up, Friendica creates a group for you that it will automatically add all of your contacts to.
+All of your posts are restricted to that group by default.

+Note that this behavior can be overridden by your site admin, in which case your posts will be "public" (i.e. visible to the entire Internet) by default.

+If you want your posts to be "public" by default, you can change your default post permissions on your Settings page.
+You also have the option there to change which groups you post to by default, or to change which group your new contacts get placed into by default.

+**Privacy Concerns To Be Aware Of**

 These private conversations work best when your friends are Friendica members.
 We know who else can see the conversations - nobody, *unless* your friends cut and paste the messages and send them to others.

 This is a trust issue you need to be aware of.
 No software in the world can prevent your friends from leaking your confidential and trusted communications.
 Only a wise choice of friends.

 But it isn't as clear cut when dealing with status.net, identi.ca and other network providers.
 You are encouraged to be **very** cautious when other network members are in a group because it's entirely possible for your private messages to end up in a public newsfeed.
 If you look at the Contact Edit page for any person, we will tell you whether or not they are members of an insecure network where you should exercise caution.

-On your "Settings" page, you may create a set of default permissions which apply to every post that you create.

 Once you have created a post, you can not change the permissions assigned.
 Within seconds it has been delivered to lots of people - and perhaps everybody it was addressed to.
 If you mistakenly created a message and wish you could take it back, the best you can do is to delete it.
 We will send out a delete notification to everybody who received the message - and this should wipe out the message with the same speed it was initially propagated.
 In most cases it will be completely wiped from the Internet - in under a minute.
 Again, this applies to Friendica networks.
 Once a message spreads to other networks, it may not be removed quickly and in some cases it may not be removed at all.

 In case you haven't yet figured this out, we are encouraging you to encourage your friends to use Friendica - because all these privacy features work much better within a privacy-aware network.
 Many of the other social networks Friendica can connect to have no privacy controls.

-Profiles, Privacy, and Photos
+Profiles, Photos, and Privacy
 =============================

 The decentralised nature of Friendica (many websites exchanging information rather than one website which controls everything) has some implications with privacy as it relates to people on other sites.
 There are things you should be aware of, so you can decide best how to interact privately.

+**Photos**

 Sharing photos privately is a problem.
 We can only share them __privately__ with Friendica members.
 In order to share with other people, we need to prove who they are.
 We can prove the identity of Friendica members, as we have a mechanism to do so.
 Your friends on other networks will be blocked from viewing these private photos because we cannot prove that they should be allowed to see them.

 Our developers are working on solutions to allow access to your friends - no matter what network they are on.
 However we take privacy seriously and don't behave like some networks that __pretend__ your photos are private, but make them available to others without proof of identity.

+**Profiles**

 Your profile and "wall" may also be visited by your friends from other networks, and you can block access to these by web visitors that Friendica doesn't know.
 Be aware that this could include some of your friends on other networks.